wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 When you're ready though, set the metronome to a nice s-l-o-w tempo and try playing whole notes at first.
 Then half notes.
 For a real challenge, try playing quarter notes at a quick tempo (say 100 BPM).

 This is one of those drills that may take years to master.
-The goal is to know the notes like the back of your hand, but if you can perform [TDG001](#TDG001) with half notes at 60 BPM, you'll know the fretboard well enough to tackle almost any challenge (and better than many guitarists who have been playing for *years*).
+The goal is to know the notes like the back of your hand, but if you can perform [TDG0001]({{< ref "guitar/tests/learn-neck" >}}) with half notes at 60 BPM, you'll know the fretboard well enough to tackle almost any challenge (and better than many guitarists who have been playing for *years*).

-[TDG001](#TDG001) is an excellent warm up exercise, and I still perform it at the beginning of almost every practice session.
+[TDG0001]({{< ref "guitar/tests/learn-neck" >}}) is an excellent warm up exercise, and I still perform it at the beginning of almost every practice session.
 It only takes a minute or two.

 Enjoy!